 Mistake 13: Forgetting about the smartphones

 Content is usually bigger than just writing texts and making videos.
 It is also about the user-friendly interface.
-During layout marketers often forget that according to the newest statistics (as of February 2021), 54.46% of users consumed online content via mobile devices, while 51% of users still preferred desktops.
+During layout marketers often forget that according to the newest statistics (as of February 2021), 54.46% of users consumed online content via mobile devices, while 42.63% of users still preferred desktops.
 Moreover, Ericsson reports that there will be a 25% increase in mobile traffic by 2025.

 No wonder that when you are in a process, it is easy to forget about things that, at first sight, may seem minor and insignificant.
 And that’s how major content mistakes usually appear.
 We hope that the list of typical mistakes will help you to evade at least some of them.

 Can you name some other mistakes not mentioned in the article?
 Feel free to share your thoughts with everyone in the most convenient way.
 Good luck!